lachyjp/GetUp/README.md

 Up Bank is an Australian neobank owned by Bendigo/Adelaide bank that is currently mobile-app exclusive and does not have a web/desktop solution for users, this project aims to fill that gap.

-This is a simple javascript-based project allowing members of Up Bank to view their current account balances and latest transactions on a locally run webpage or at https://lachyjp.github.io/GetUp/
+This is a simple javascript-based project allowing members of Up Bank to view their current account balances and latest transactions on a locally run webpage or at the link above.

 ## Privacy
 This script does not store or transmit any personal data.
 Do not share your Up API key.
 Store your key safely as per Up's guidelines.